roseMunyiri/Health-gpt/README.md

 # nuttri-bot: Your Personal Health Assistant

  nuttri-bot is a Telegram bot that serves as your personal health assistant.
 It can provide information and answer questions related to health.
-This README provides instructions on how to set up and use the Health-GPT bot.
+This README provides instructions on how to set up and use the bot.

 ## Features